oneeve8/kobble-data/content/Information.md

 II.
 Spinning or stationary?
 III.
 Heliocentric or Geocentric?
 IV.
 Has distant celestials or close celestials?
+V. Is b
 V. Is open or enclosed?
-V. Is infinite or limited?
 VI.
+Is infinite or limited?
+VII.
 Is created by an intelligence or is a cosmic accident?
-VII.
+VIII.
 And we are trying to prove which of the various possible models is correct.

 Two types of arguments: